op7ic/Invoke-DomainHasher/README.md

   -help      Show this help menu
 ```

+# Output

+Files will be stored in .\combined-output folder.
+There should be four files at the end of execution; two files for known and unknown binaries in CSV fomrat and two JSON files with the same content.

 # False Positivies

 Using this method of checking for binaries can result in a lot of false positivises.
 Not every legitimate binary is present on NIST NSRL index.
 Results should be therefore verified using third party tools such as VirusTotal.